pupilfirst/wd301-scripts/react-router/always-visible-components/README.md

     <>
       <Header />
       <main>
-        {/*Then we will simply used it in the placeholder that we've created before*/}
+        {/*Then we will simply used the Outlet in the placeholder that we've created before*/}
         <Outlet />
       </main>
     </>